 Recently updated blood pressure guidelines have a lot of people looking at their numbers.
 But what exactly do those numbers mean?
-Below, Dr. Will Baker, a cardiologist with UCHealth Heart and Vascular Clinics in Steamboat Springs and Craig, outlines what you need to know about blood pressure.
+Below, Dr. Will Baker, a cardiologist with UCHealth Heart and Vascular Clinics in Steamboat Springs and Craig, outlines what you need to know.

 A blood pressure reading is made up of two numbers expressed as a fraction.
 The top number, or systolic pressure, measures how much pressure is in the arteries when the heart contracts.
 The bottom number, or diastolic pressure, measures the blood pressure between beats.

 “When your heart pumps, all that blood rushes and fills your arteries,” Baker said.
 “It’s just like plumbing: if you’re pumping more water into the system, the pressure inside the plumbing goes up.
 That’s your systolic reading.
 When the heart relaxes and fills, the reading falls and you get the lower number, or your diastolic reading.”

 The answer is both.
 Years ago, doctors focused more on the bottom number, but it is now understood that the top number is just as important.

 “Both numbers can define high blood pressure and the need for treatment,” Baker said.

 A normal reading is less than 120 over 80.
 Readings above that are now considered elevated or high.
 The new guidelines, which were announced last November and are based on years of data, now mean that many more Americans are categorized as having high blood pressure.

 “High blood pressure is not a disease by itself, but it’s a risk factor for things like heart attack, kidney failure, stroke and more,” Baker said.
 “The new guidelines don’t necessarily mean that many more people have to be on medication.
 They just mean a very large number of people need to be aware they have elevated or high blood pressure and need to do something about it.”

 Measure multiple times